 NFES implemented PBIS to improve discipline and reduce the amount of time students are removed from the classroom.
 As a result, we expect to improve in this area, which will have an impact on all subgroups of students.
 Effective Discipline Process A Continuum of consequences is used for violating behavior expectations.
 Teacher interventions are provided and expectations are retaught and modeled.
 Students are allowed to practice the expected behavior in order to be successful.
 Positive Behavioral Intervention and Supports (PBIS) is an evidence- based, data-driven framework proven to reduce disciplinary incidents, increase a school's sense of safety, improve school climate, and support improved academic outcomes for ALL students.
 The premise of Georgia PBIS is that continual teaching combined with acknowledgement or feedback of positive student behavior will reduce unnecessary discipline and promote a climate of greater productivity, safety, and learning.
 What does PBIS look like at North Fayette Elementary?
 A small number of clear expectations are posted throughout the school.
 Students, teachers, and staff are able to state the expectations.
 Teachers continuously teach and review the expectations throughout the year.
 Teachers model PBIS for students.
 Students are rewarded for meeting expectations.
-Data Ongoing use of office discipline referral data for decision making is a priority.
+There is an ongoing use of behavioral data for decision making, which we view as priority.
 We localize the problem by location, month, day, grade, behavior, time, and student.
-Clear Expectations & Rules Throughout the school year, students are taught how to behave according to three behavior expectations.
+We set clear expectations and rules throughout the school year, and students are taught how to behave according to three behavior expectations.
 Teachers help students learn what the expectations "look" and "sound" like in every setting during the school day.
 These lessons are retaught and reinforced throughout the school year, and are a regular part of the instructional day.
 "Be a North Fayette Role Model" Be Respectful, Be Responsible, and Be Safe Behavior Matrix.
 The Behavior Matrix is a detailed description of expected behavior in each setting of the school.
 The matrix is posted in classrooms, around the school, and sent home.
-Positive Recognition Acknowledging and reinforcing positive behavior is the focus of PBIS.
-NFE students earn tickets/stickers throughout the day for meeting the three behavior expectations.
-Earned tickets/stickers can be used to obtain various reward items.
+Positive recognition acknowledging and reinforcing positive behavior is the focus of PBIS.
+NFE students earn rewards (as determined by grade levels and classroom teachers) throughout the day for meeting the three behavior expectations.
+These rewards can be used toward special events, classroom level activities, or other reward items.
 This allows student the opportunity to receive support and learn school-wide expectations.